OfficialBoomi/boomicicd-jenkinsjobs/README.md

 # Configuring Another Boomi Account on the same Jenkins
 You can clone the existing Boomi Folder and change the required Account properties to configure a new Account for Boomi CI/CD on the same Jenkins folder.
+Note: If the Build or Build with parameter menu is not available.
+Then disable the job and Enable this.
+Or restart the Jenkins.

 # Support
 This image is not supported at this time.
 Please leave your comments at https://community.boomi.com/s/group/0F91W0000008r5WSAQ/devops-boomi